YiDaoJ/real-world-vue/README.md

 - [ ] default value for radio group
 - [ ] error message for fields
 - [ ] validate input value
-- [ ] wenn form data is valid then send create event request to mock server
+  - [ ] TO FIX: when all input fields are empty, data shouldnt be sent to mock server via clicking submit